20 Easy Low-Carb Chicken RecipesArticle posted in: Diet & Nutrition

 This body-and-soul-warming soup is ready in just about 30 minutes.
 The quick cooking time is all thanks to our new favorite appliance, the Instant Pot.
 If you want to sneak in more veggies, use a tricolor blend of bell peppers.
 Add red or black beans and serve with diced avocado.

 Not much of a lettuce fan?
 Then this is your kind of salad.
-Crisp snow peas make up the base of this warm keto chicken recipe.
+Crisp snow peas make up the base of this warm low-carb chicken recipe.
 Simple yet flavorful fresh ginger and scallions add a zesty bite.
 Throw in some cauliflower rice to make it even heartier and more like a chicken fried rice.